-The Output figures provide estimates of the supply of goods and services by domestic industries.
-This supply of products is presented by the industry branches that produce these goods and services.
+The Output figures provide estimates of the supply of goods and services presented by the industry branches that produce these goods and services.
 Each industry is classified according to whichever product accounts for the largest part of its output.
-The output of that industry is the total output of that industry irrespective of what products that output might be composed.
+The output of that industry is the total output of that industry irrespective of the product composition of that output.